sanderlanghorst/NetSync/src/NetSync/readme.md

 ## Protocols to keep data in sync
 - Introduction
   - The discovery module will announce the presence of a client on the network.
 The other clients will receive this announcement and add the client to their pool of clients.
-  - Greeting -> Handshake -> Pool Initiative -> Highest roller updates the new client.
+  - Announcement -> Response -> New client asks random client to update.
 - Update distribution
-  - A client will always send its data to all other clients in the pool.
+  - A client with an update will always send the updated data to all other clients in its pool.
 - Gossip propagation
-  - At random times, a client will check with a random connection to see if it has the latest data.
+  - At random times, a client will check with a random connection in its pool to see if it has the latest data.
 - Vector Clocks
   - Every client has a vector clock that is incremented when it receives data.
 Every time a client sends data, it includes its vector clock.
 The receiving client will update its vector clock to the maximum of the two clocks.
 The receiving client can determine if it is missing updates from certain other clients in the pool.
 - Versioning (Timestamping)